claopodium/SEQLite/README.md

 ## Example: GB1 Domain Analysis

-The GB1 (Streptococcal protein G B1 domain) is a small, highly stable protein domain widely used in protein engineering.In this benchmark, we randomly sampled 2,000 sequences from a massive dataset containing ~500,000 sequence-phenotype mappings to train an XGBoost model.
+The GB1 (Streptococcal protein G B1 domain) is a small, highly stable protein domain widely used in protein engineering.In this benchmark, we randomly sampled 2,000 sequences (```test.csv```) from a massive dataset containing ~500,000 sequence-phenotype mappings to train an XGBoost model.
 As shown below, the deeper-colored rows/columns highlight key functional positions that closely match empirical data from biophysical wet-lab experiments.

 ![alt text](image.png)